SimonBiggs/electronfactor-server/README.md

 Any use of the code accepts the AGPL3+ license which includes no warranty that this code is fit for a particular purpose.
 Attempts have been made to make the code transparent and it is recommended that an experienced python programmer and physicist who understands the procedure outlined in the paper and the requirements of your centre identifies whether or not this method and code is fit for your use.

-## Direct use of the online api
+## Direct use of the api

-A demonstration of using this Heroku app is available at http://electronapi.simonbiggs.net/.
+To directly use the server REST api see the example at http://electronapi.simonbiggs.net/.

 ## Setting up your own
 To set up this heroku app first follow the instructions over at https://github.com/SimonBiggs/conda-buildpack/blob/master/README.md.